 Cynthia K. Barron

-Dr. Cynthia K. Barron is a leadership coach and clinical faculty member with UIC's Urban Education Leadership Program.
-In the role of coach, Dr. Barron has supported over thirty-five Ed.D. candidates through internships in their quest to become high quality school leaders.
-Nearly all passed the Chicago Public Schools eligibility process and are now serving as principals, assistant principals and principal supervisors in CPS schools, in which roles Dr. Barron’s coaching continues through the novice leadership years.
+As a Clinical Professor in the Department of Educational Policy Studies, she teaches several graduate courses including EDPS559 Internship in Educational Leadershipfor aspiring principals and EDPS 553 System Leadership in Urban Schoolsfor those seeking superintendent endorsement.
+Additionally, she supervises capstone completion for candidates seeking the EdD degree.
+In the role of leadership coach, Dr. Barron has supported over fifty Ed.D. candidates through internships in their quest to become high quality school leaders.
+Nearly all passed the Chicago Public Schools rigorous eligibility process and are now serving as principals, assistant principals and principal supervisors in CPS schools.
+Dr. Barron’s coaching continues through their novice leadership years.